ccportal/github-actions-tf/README.md

-# Business Continiuity for Genesys Cloud
+# Business Continuity for Genesys Cloud

 This repository contains a set of Github actions and a web frontend to democase Business Continuity (NOT Disaster Recovery) for Genesys Cloud.